ExploratoryDevices/NimbleConModule/README.md

 Nimble Connectivity Module (Basic functions and library)

 ## How to use:
+The connectivity module can be uploaded to using the Ardiuno IDE set to "ESP32 Dev Module"

 Pendant and Actuator parameters are stored as structs with the following format:
 ```
 struct Actuator